 - Avoid flying in adverse weather conditions such as strong winds, snow, rain, heavy fog, sandstorms, extreme cold, or high temperatures.
-The maximum allowable wind speed during takeoff and landing is fresh breeze. - Ensure the aircraft takes off from and lands on open, unobstructed, and flat ground.
+The maximum wind speed resistance is 12 m/s. - Ensure the aircraft takes off from and lands on open, unobstructed, and flat ground.
 Keep a safe distance from crowds, surrounding buildings, trees, etc., and control the aircraft within visible range to ensure flight safety. - Fly at altitudes below 5000m. - Due to poor lighting conditions, GNSS signal loss, narrow spaces, etc., some functions of the aircraft may be restricted.
-Always be aware of the surrounding environment and maintain safe control of the aircraft. - For night flights, please be sure to choose open and uninhabited areas, install and turn on the strobe (beacon), and ensure the downward lights are on during landing for safety. - Avoid taking off or landing on moving platforms such as moving vehicles, boats, etc. - Avoid taking off or landing on sandy surfaces to prevent raised dust affecting the lifespan of the motors. - The performance of the intelligent battery is influenced by environmental temperature and air density.
-Use the aircraft in environments ranging from 0°C to +40°C. - When using the aircraft in disaster-stricken areas after events such as fires, explosions, lightning, storms, tornadoes, heavy rain, floods, earthquakes, sandstorms, etc., pay special attention to the safety of takeoff and landing points and changes in the surrounding environment.
+Always be aware of the surrounding environment and maintain safe control of the aircraft. - For night flights, please be sure to choose open and uninhabited areas, install and turn on the strobe (beacon), and ensure the downward lights are on during landing for safety. - Avoid taking off or landing on moving platforms such as moving vehicles, boats, etc. - Avoid taking off or landing on sandy surfaces to prevent raised dust affecting the lifespan of the motors. - The performance of the smart battery is influenced by environmental temperature and air density.
+Use the aircraft in environments ranging from -10°C to +40°C (with standard version smart battery) or -10°C to +40°C (with heated version smart battery). - When using the aircraft in disaster-stricken areas after events such as fires, explosions, lightning, storms, tornadoes, heavy rain, floods, earthquakes, sandstorms, etc., pay special attention to the safety of takeoff and landing points and changes in the surrounding environment.
 Prioritize personal safety. - Stay away from steel structures, iron mines, etc., to avoid interference with the aircraft's compass.